srikanthbaride/open-gym-case-studies/README.md

 > **_Reinforcement Learning Explained_**
 > CRC Press / Taylor & Francis Group, 2025.

-The source code and instructional content in this repository were developed exclusively by the authors for educational and research purposes.
+The source code and instructional content were developed by the authors for educational and research purposes.
-Algorithms (e.g., Q-Learning, SARSA, DQN scaffolds) follow well-known formulations from the scientific literature and are implemented from scratch.
+Algorithms (Q-Learning, SARSA, DQN scaffolds) are implemented from scratch following established formulations.

-This project uses **Gymnasium (OpenAI Gym)** environments under the MIT License.
-No proprietary or third-party copyrighted code is included.
+This project uses **Gymnasium (OpenAI Gym)** under the MIT License; no third-party proprietary code is included.

-**Permitted use:**
-Educators and students may reproduce, modify, and distribute this material for non-commercial educational purposes, provided that proper credit is given to the above authors and the textbook citation is included.
+**Permitted use:** Educators and students may reproduce, modify, and distribute this material for non-commercial educational purposes, with proper credit and citation.

-For questions or permissions beyond classroom use, please contact
-the authors through the University of South Dakota AI Research Lab.
+For permissions beyond classroom use, contact the authors via the University of South Dakota AI Research Lab.